natenka/pyneng-book-en/docs/source/book/04_data_structures/5a_list_methods.rst

 ``join()``
 ^^^^^^^^^^

-The join() method collects a list of strings into one string with separator specified before join:
+Method join() collects a list of strings into one string with separator specified before join:

 .. code:: python